Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### Future Changes

-* The NPC sheet is my top priority after I fix any remaining issues with the PC sheet.
-* I plan to use something similar to "Weapons" for NPC attacks.
-I'll include open ended actions for more complex attacks, but most are fairly straight forward.
-I'm also looking to have a field that is always whispered to the GM for information like the DC of a save.
 * Custom settings: I'm willing to add custom options/variants as long as they are technically feasible and can be hidden away without effecting users who do not want it.

 ### Requests and issues

-As mentioned above please include the "Shaped" term when posting about this sheet.
-I will do my best to respond to posts.
-You can also open issues on ​github or contact me by PM, Twitter (@mlenser), gchat, or skype.
+Please include the "Shaped" term when posting about this sheet.
+I will do my best to respond to posts here.
+You can also open issues on github or contact me by PM, Twitter (@mlenser), gchat, or skype.
 If you have ideas/suggestions or want to work together I'm quite open.

 ### ​Differences between this version and the current version

-​I plan to watch the current version and port the changes to my version.
-​
-### Reason for a new sheet

-​I was looking to add some custom options to the sheet (Whispering Death Saves to the GM), but it did not work out with the current developer.
-As a result I decided to create my own sheet.
-As a result I examined how the sheet is currently a bit hard to get information at a glance so I decided to redesign it as listed above.​
+PCs remain mostly the same.
+Things that have changed:

+* Armor
+* Vision
+* Spell Prepared, Ritual, Concentration
+* Class specific
+* * Expertise
+* * Jack of All Trades (retoggle it in 1 place)
+* * NPCs lose most everything, but the old NPC sheet is still included and you can use conversion/import scripts.

 ---

 Mark Lenser ([@mlenser](https://app.roll20.net/users/277007/mark) on roll20)